pgrange/nix-haskell-dev-vm/README.md

 The deployment takes about 14 minutes as it builds and configures nix-shell for the [hydra-sim](https://github.com/abailly/hydra-sim) project which, even with caching enabled, takes a while.

+# Using the VM

-Then one should be able to log into the VM, start tmux and emacs, and then hack some stuff.
+Then one should be able to log into the VM as user `curry`, start tmux and emacs, and then hack some stuff.